Rockylane01/2-13_INTEX/README.md

  - gotta add the teapot error

--- calculate user donation total instead of referencing the static column

 RECOMMENDATIONS if approved:
     - require admin approval to have a member (non-guest) account.
     - calculate the a few more columns instead of having them coded in, notably the total donations per user.